One Woman's Answer to Sexual Chaos

 Teenage girls start off worshiping boys, finding everything about them infinitely fascinating and amazing (just look in any teen magazine - the level of personal detail included on each boyband member would shame the CIA).

 Far from the fashionable media images of the emasculated male salivating after the empowered female, the reality is the opposite - girls are shy and awe-struck around boys.
 They admire and adore them.
-And the knight in shining armour fantasy is still very much a reality for them.
+And the knight in shining armor fantasy is still very much a reality for them.

 So the dating scene, when they finally enter it, can come as a rude awakening.

 It certainly did for me.
-The casual ambiguity of it all, the lack of rules or restraint, the almost feral behaviour, left me stunned and bewildered.
+The casual ambiguity of it all, the lack of rules or restraint, the almost feral behavior, left me stunned and bewildered.
 I went through the motions, I did what I thought I was supposed to - but ended up increasingly confused, hurt, and angry, as relationships faltered and fell apart, with no real explanation.

 The men were damaged and dysfunctional in all the usual modern ways, so the last thing I could envisage was creating any kind of family with them - even if I could guarantee they'd stick around.
 [And no-one is more ardent an advocate of parents staying together than those whose parents didn't.]